jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 ## Upgrading

-With `jx boot` all of the versions and configuration is in git so its easy to manage change via GitOps either automatically or manually.
+With `jx boot` all of the versions and configuration is in Git so it's easy to manage change via GitOps either automatically or manually.

 ### Auto Upgrades